onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 VNF.
 It includes many different options for building a VNF that take advantage of the ETSI MANO architecture.

-The Network Cloud and OpenECOMP have similarities to ETSI’s MANO, but also have differences described in earlier sections.
+The Network Cloud and ONAP have similarities to ETSI’s MANO, but also have differences described in earlier sections.
 The result is differences in the VNF requirements.
 Since these VNF Guidelines are for a specific implementation of an architecture they are narrower in scope